asrafsujan247/chatx/README.md

 - **Mobile (< 768px)**: Single-view navigation that switches between chat list and active conversation

 All components, including `ChatPage`, `Login`, `SignUp`, `ChatHeader`, `ChatsList`, and `ContactList`, have been optimized with responsive breakpoints and flexible layouts.

+## 👥 Adding Contacts

+ChatX uses a **private contacts system** to ensure user privacy and control:

+### How It Works
+1. **Search by Email**: Click the `+` icon in the profile header to open the Add Contact modal
+2. **Find Users**: Enter the email address of the user you want to add
+3. **Add to Contacts**: Click "Add" to add them to your contact list
+4. **Start Chatting**: Only users in your contacts can message you, and you can only message your contacts

+### Privacy Model
+- Users are **not publicly visible** to everyone
+- You can only see and chat with users you've explicitly added
+- Other users cannot message you unless you've added them as a contact
+- This ensures a private, controlled messaging experience

 ## 📞 Contact